The name of the association is the ‘Gibraltar Funds & Investments Association’ (hereafter referred to as ‘GFIA’ and/or the ‘Association’).

 The Committee can exclude or suspend a Member if they consider the situation warrants it.

 4. VOTING RIGHTS

 Each Member shall be eligible to nominate in writing one individual, together with a named alternative, as their representative with power to vote on their behalf.
 Changes to a named representative or alternate must be made in writing to the Secretary.

-At any meeting at which a vote is called for each fully paid Member present shall be entitled to one vote.
+At any meeting at which a vote is called for each fully paid Member present shall be entitled to one vote which in the case of an election of the Committee must be given to a representative, or representatives of that Member’s Membership Category only.
 In the event of equality of voting, the Chairman of the meeting shall have the casting vote.

 Voting by proxy is permitted.
 Members wishing to vote by proxy shall give seven days notice in writing or by electronic communication (email, facsimile, etc.) to the Secretary of their intention to do so and shall inform the Secretary which Member they will represent.